 By the 1930s, ferry service for Vashon was predominantly provided by Captain Alexander Peabody, owner of the Puget Sound Navigation Company.
 The Islanders felt he had a bit of a monopoly on the Puget Sound ferry service.
-In 1947 the feeling came to head when a strike shut down the system for 6 days, just as Peabody was planning massive rate hikes.
+In 1947 the feeling came to a head when a strike shut down the system for 6 days, just as Peabody was planning massive rate hikes.

 Panicked from being stranded on the Island Vashonites formed their own ferry system in 1948, just in time for Peabody to shut down the system one more time.
-When Peabody started up again he tried returning to the island for fares, but vigilantes armed with hoes and pool cues met one of his ferries at the dock, and fought him away.
+When Peabody started up again he tried returning to the island for fares, but vigilantes armed with hoes and pool cues met one of his ferries at the dock and fought him away.

-The Vashon Ferry System ran by locals managed to keep going for three years until the Washington State Ferries began operating on June 1, 1951.
-With all the rigmarole surrounding the past few years of ferry service to the island, state officials thought maybe the time was ripe to finally connect Vashon-Maury Island to the mainland with bridges.
+The Vashon Ferry System run by locals managed to keep going for three years until the Washington State Ferries began operating on June 1, 1951.
+With all the rigmarole surrounding the past few years of ferry service to the island, state officials thought maybe the time was ripe to connect Vashon-Maury Island to the mainland with bridges.

 Don’t Even Talk About a Bridge to a Vashonite

 The majority of Vashon Islanders began fighting any plans for a bridge.
-They fought one in 1955, and another in the mid-1960s.
-In 1992, a small meeting to discuss another bridge plan was held, and 2,000 of the island’s 9,000 residents showed up… some wearing signs reading: “Don’t Mercerize Vashon Island,” and “Bridges Bring Death.”
+They fought one in 1955 and another in the mid-1960s.
+In 1992, a small meeting to discuss another bridge plan was held, and 2,000 of the island’s 9,000 residents showed up… some wearing signs reading: “Don’t Mercerize Vashon Island” and “Bridges Bring Death.”
 The topic is brought up on occasion in our Vashonites Facebook group which quickly ensues a barrage of irate comments and drama that unsettles the group’s dynamic.